Call for Papers & Panels are out now!

 For-profit organisations interested in organising a panel at CPDP or otherwise wishing to support the conference can refer to our sponsorship page or to reach out to info@cpdpconferences.org for further information.

 We welcome submissions on any novel and intriguing subjects related to digital society - including but not limited to legal topics and including but not limited to data protection topics.
-The following questions constitute a non-exhaustive list of topics which would fall within the ambit of the conference:

 • What does the spree of recent digital legislative initiatives, and digital legislation – in the EU and beyond – imply within and beyond law, and which perspectives might usefully be brought to bear on unpacking these implications?